bosky2001/f1tenth_mppi/mppi/README.md

 - MPC is an advanced control technique that uses a system model to predict the future behavior of the system and optimize the control inputs over a receding horizon.
 - MPPI is a variant of MPC that uses a sampling-based approach to approximate the optimal control sequence.

-### Path Integral Control
+### Model Predictive Path Integral
-- Path integral control is a stochastic optimal control technique that uses sampling to compute the optimal control input distribution.
+- MPPI is a variant of MPC that uses a sampling-based approach to approximate the optimal control sequence
-- MPPI borrows the concept of weighting the sampled control sequences based on their associated costs or rewards.
+- MPPI generates candidate control sequences, evaluates their associated costs or rewards, and then computes the optimal control sequence by weighting the sampled sequences based on their returns (sum of rewards).

 ## Code Walkthrough